boatracevibeproject/trimmer/README.md

 [![unstable](https://poser.pugx.org/bvp/trimmer/v/unstable)](https://packagist.org/packages/bvp/trimmer#5.x-dev)
 [![license](https://poser.pugx.org/bvp/trimmer/license)](https://packagist.org/packages/bvp/trimmer)

-The BVP Trimmer package extends PHP's built-in trim, ltrim, and rtrim functions so they can also be used with arrays and objects.
+The BVP Trimmer extends PHP's built-in trim, ltrim, and rtrim functions so they can also be used with arrays and objects.

 ## Features
 - Recursively trims all string elements in arrays